Medium machine gun: Late 20th century

 Soviet medium machine gun SG-43.

-The Belgian name Mitrailleuse d'Appui General, or general-purpose machine gun (GPMG), became popular for describing medium machine guns used in multiple roles.
-The mediums fired full-power rifle-caliber ammunition, but had some concessions for more extended firing and more general usage.
-This generally included both bipod and tripod/pintle mounting options and quick-change barrels.
-Water-cooled machine guns of the same caliber as the existing mediums were no longer useful, as the situation in which they excelled (non-stop firing) was regarded as no longer being needed in modern warfare.
+By the late 20th century, water-cooled machine guns of the same caliber as the existing mediums were no longer useful, as the situation in which they excelled (non-stop firing) was regarded as no longer being needed in modern warfare.
 This is because mass charges by infantry are rarely done, replaced by AFV-based thrusts, and that a static MG position is a high-priority target for infantry rocket launchers.
 Modern medium machine guns do not match the sustained firing ability of many older mediums; there is no longer a need for it.
-Most medium machine guns that use barrel replacement overheat after about 200 rounds, and then a quick barrel replacement is needed (such as was done on the Bren).
 They can only keep firing if they have spare barrels.
-However, barrels are expensive and heavy, so only a limited amount are kept.
-As a result, even if two or three barrels were carried and rotated in and out, it would not allow non-stop fire; the removed barrel does not cool down before the next must be replaced.
-This has become a moot point, since situations where non-stop fire is needed is rare, and other tactics and weapons can deal with an emergency.

 Smaller-caliber light machine guns

 The 1960s and 70s saw the introduction of new families of automatic weapons using smaller cartridges than the full-power rifle caliber cartridges previously in use.
 These weapons were called Squad Automatic Weapons (SAW).
 They have taken roles away from the previous medium machine guns, as well as lighter machine guns of the same caliber.
 However, the medium machine guns continue to be used in many of their previous roles, especially on tanks and vehicles.
 Often, countries field a mix of medium-caliber medium machine guns, and smaller-caliber light machine guns.